george0815/M3TV/README.md

 Save Channel - F (only available when watching a channel that's a part of a playlist)<br>
 Next Page - D<br>
 Previous Page - A

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify and distribute the software for personal or commercial use.

 ## Acknowledgements